chaitu111/Foodapp/readme.txt

 7. Python
 =================================

-1. For the first time
--->npm install -g create-react-native-app
+1. For the first time install the create-react-native-app command line utility -->npm install -g create-react-native-app